-Independence is autonomy.
-It is the freedom to govern yourself and to rely upon your own independent judgment.
+Independence is individual autonomy.
+It’s the freedom to govern yourself and to rely upon your own independent judgment.

-Freedom, in its most fundamental form, has only one meaning: it is the omission of force.
+Freedom in its fundamental form has one and only one meaning: it is the omission of state force.

-The thing that distinguishes the free person from the unfree person is voluntary action versus action that is compelled.
+The thing that distinguishes the free person from the unfree person is voluntary, consensual action versus action that is coerced, compelled, or physically forced.

 Freedom is one of those things that virtually everyone believes in — that is, until everyone finds out what freedom actually means.
-And then almost no one believes in it.
+At which point, almost no one believes in it.

-Freedom means only that you are free to pursue these things and that if you achieve them, they are yours unalienably, which in turns means: they cannot be taken, transferred, revoked, or made alien.
+Freedom simply means that you are free to pursue all those things and that if you achieve them, including any and all wealth you may earn from the division of labor and the process of voluntary, consensual exchange, are yours unalienably — which means: these things cannot be taken, transferred, revoked, or made alien.

-“The legitimate functions of government extend only to such acts as are injurious to others,” wrote Thomas Jefferson, in Notes on the State of Virginia (1785).
-Here, he’s speaking of — and against — the initiation of force.
+“The legitimate functions of government extend only to such acts as are injurious to others,” wrote Thomas Jefferson, circa 1785, in his slender book Notes on the State of Virginia, and here Thomas Jefferson is speaking of — and against — the instigation of force.

-“Any state interference into private affairs, where there is no reference to violence done to individual rights, should be absolutely condemned” (The Limits of State Action, 1791).
+“Any state interference into private affairs, where there is no reference to violence done to individual rights, should be absolutely condemned” (Wilhelm von Humboldt, The Limits of State Action, 1791).